vkvalli/Fish-NFT-new/README.md

 # ⚠️ WARNING

 Due to **Pinata free account limitations**, IPFS gateway requests may fail or be rate-limited when uploading images or metadata.
 Minting might be slow or temporarily unavailable if too many requests are made.

-# CPSC 559 FINAL Project

-Team members
-- Nick Tran - CWID: 888110590 - Email: [nghitran@csu.fullerton.edu]
-- Victor Vu - CWID: 887249621 - Email: [vuvictor@csu.fullerton.edu]
-- Caroline Ha - CWID: 885136382 - Email: [carolineh@csu.fullerton.edu]
-- Aaron Tang - CWID: 889433579 - Email: [aarontang@csu.fullerton.edu]
-- Kumuda Valli V - CWID: 848379590 - Email: [vkv2909@csu.fullerton.edu]
+For ML classification model, please visit original creator's repo.

 ## Overview
 This is a **Truffle-based blockchain project** with smart contracts and a front-end interface.